 Jenny (Carey Mulligan) is a bright young girl on the cusp of 17 who finds herself in a whirlwind romance with a much older David.
 Once she sees the lifestyle David can provide, one she never imagined might so easily be hers, she is hooked.
 Thoughts of prep school and one day attending Oxford fly out the window.
 Nominated for three Oscars in 2010.
 Directed by Lone Scherfig and stars Carey Mulligan, Peter Sarsgaard and Dominic Cooper.

 A cautionary tale about the value of life experience, Lone Scherfig’s An Education is a clever, astutely observed adaptation of Lynn Barber’s memoir about her eye-opening introduction to love.

-When a handsome stranger in a maroon Bristol comes to her aid on a rainy afternoon following band practice, Jenny is rightly guarded at first but his propriety and charm win her trust, and a subsequent meeting leads to a dinner invitation and a West End show.
+When a handsome stranger in a sleek Bristol comes to her aid on a rainy afternoon following band practice, Jenny is rightly guarded at first, but his charm offensive wins her trust, and a subsequent meeting leads to a dinner invitation and a West End show.

-David (Peter Sarsgaard) is twice Jenny’s age but the matter of her parents’ approval is overcome with copious flattery and talk of famous friendships with luminaries like C.S.
-Lewis (or rather, 'Clive").
+David (Peter Sarsgaard) is twice Jenny’s age but her parents’ approval is swiftly secured, with copious flattery and talk of famous friendships with luminaries like C.S.
+Lewis (or rather, "Clive").
 Over the course of several dizzying months, Jenny experiences the theatre, jazz clubs, auctions and fine dining establishments, and discovers the transformative effects of mascara and a tidy up-do.
-The ultimate triumph comes when Jenny’s parents gleefully consent to David’s chaperoning her on an overnight visit to Oxford and subsequently, a trip to Paris for her 17th birthday where she – unbeknownst to them of course – plans to bed her older beau.
+The ultimate triumph comes when Jenny’s parents gleefully consent to David’s chaperoning her on an overnight visit to Oxford, and subsequently, a trip to Paris for her 17th birthday (where she – unbeknownst to them of course – plans to bed her older beau).